-The instructions for filing a grievance are found on the Grievance Form.
-In order to expedite a decision regarding a grievance, please follow the instructions closely and supply any supporting documents you may have.
+The instructions for filing a Grievance are found on a form of the same name.
+In order to expedite a decision regarding a Grievance, please follow the instructions closely while filling out the Grievance Form and suppling any supporting documents you may have.

 The President-Elect of AAAA is the Grievance Chairperson to whom all grievances are submitted and to whom any questions regarding the Grievance Procedures or status of a filed grievance should be addressed.

 1. AAAA— means the Academy of Adoption and Assisted Reproduction Attorneys.

 2. Board of Trustees— means the governing Board of the Academy of Adoption and Assisted Reproduction Attorneys.

 3. Chair — means the Chair of the Grievance Board, who shall be the President- Elect.

 4. Grievance — means a written document alleging Misconduct and providing sufficient written notice to the Respondent of the charges against him or her on the prescribed AAAA Grievance Form.

 5. Grievant — means any person, group of persons, organization, or entity filing a Grievance.